When Was The First Bike Ever Made?

 Because it was a new invention, only wealthy families could afford to ride the first editions of early bicycle versions – the hobby horse.

-In hope to increase the speed of hobby-horse, Johnson’s implemented a dip in the centre of his machine.
+Hoping to increase the speed of hobby-horse, Johnson’s implemented a dip in the centre of his machine.
 Moreover, it allowed him to use bigger wheels, which produced higher speeds.

 In January of 1818, Drais got his first patent.
 Consequently, Drais obtained recognition from the French patent office too, for Louis Dineur.